J-Setting: Mainstream media attention and cultural impact

-Since the 1970s, gay men who enjoy the Prancing J-Settes regularly attend their auditions, practice sessions, performances, and befriend members of the danceline.
-Many of them brought the Prancing J-Settes dance style outside Mississippi to popular Black gay pride events and gay nightclubs around the nation (particularly the South).
+Since the 1970s, gay men have played a major role in the Prancing J-Settes' legacy.
+Gay men who enjoy the Prancing J-Settes regularly attend their performances, help design and create uniforms, help with dance routines, and befriend members of the danceline.
+Some of them brought the Prancing J-Settes dance style (J-Setting) outside Mississippi to popular Black gay pride events and gay nightclubs around the nation (particularly the South).
 J-Setting has become a notable subculture of Black gay culture.

 In 1990, the Prancing J-Settes performed on the nationally televised "30th Anniversary of Motown" show.

 In 2003, the Prancing J-Settes performed on the nationally televised "34th NAACP Image Awards" show.
 The Prancing J-Settes appeared as part of the JSU marching band in performances with comedian "Cedric the Entertainer" and "Sugar Bear of E.U."

 In 2008, both Beyoncé's "Single Ladies (Put a Ring on It)" and "Diva" music videos included a J-Setting style dance routine.
 Choreographer Frank Gatson is credited with introducing the J-Setting dance style to Beyoncé.
 The competitions seen in Lifetime's Bring It! were inspired by J-Setting competitions.
 Critic Rico Self has noted that many the performances are popular in the black queer feminist community.

 Beginning April 22, 2015, the Oxygen channel began broadcasting a 12-episode documentary series entitled The Prancing Elites Project, focusing on the J-Setting group from Mobile, Alabama.
 The Prancing Elites had begun to attract national attention after a complimentary Tweet from Shaquille O'Neal in June 2013, which led to an appearance on the syndicated talk show The Real.

 In 2018, a released documentary entitled "When The Beat Drops", chronicled the progression of J-Setting and its impact on black gay culture in the South.
 Also in 2018, Great Big Story released a short documentary on YouTube about the Prancing J-Settes of Jackson State University and how their distinctive style of dance influenced dance culture.
 And also in 2018, four Prancing J-Settes were invited to appear in a commercial with Ciara.

 In 2019, the Prancing J-Settes were featured in a commercial with MAC Cosmetics for their Winter Holiday Collection.

 In 2022, the Prancing J-Settes were featured on ABC's Good Morning America during JSU's homecoming week.